kayquiballo/portfolio/README.md

-# portfolio
+# Kay Quiballo - Portfolio

-This portfolio contains samples for coding, presentations, written work, and published articles
+This portfolio contains samples for coding, presentations, written work, and published articles.

 The work here ranges from undergraduate work in statistics (2018-2020), internship work (2019-2020), graduate work in data science (2020-2023) and published data analytics articles (2023).